 Documentation of employment penalties can be found in Hakim’s studies (Hakim, 2002, 2003, 2006) about liberal-modern societies.
 Hakim developed a thesis called preference theory based on the theory of selection, arguing that women make decisions according to their preferences.
 She found three patterns of choice among women: career choice, family choice, and an adaptive lifestyle choice allowing the integration of family and career building.
 Most women choose the third pattern, while only a minority choose the career or family options.
 This third choice involves giving up prestige and choosing female-oriented jobs, such as teaching or seasonal/temporary work, as well as a turn to part-time jobs once women have children (Hakim, 2003).
-The essential thesis is that married women, who mostly regard themselves as secondary earners, choose occupations that are compatible with family work, such as jobs that can be done intermittently (in the United States) or on a part-time basis (in the United Kingdom).
+The essential thesis is that married women, who mostly regard themselves as secondary earners, choose occupations that are compatible with family work, such as seasonal jobs' temporary work or school-term time jobs (in the United States (Hakim, 2003 p357) or on a part-time basis (in the United Kingdom) (Hakim, 2003).
 This thesis is built on the observation that certain occupations, such as teaching and secretarial work, employ women almost exclusively, not only in Europe but across the whole world (Anker, 2000).
 Teaching is an ideal family-friendly occupation because it allows mothers to be at home with their children during school holidays, including the long summer holiday (Cinamon & Rich, 2005).

 According to England and colleagues (England, Bearak, Budig & Hodges, 2016), even women with high qualifications and high earning capacity cannot escape employment penalties: they pay salary penalties when they decide to have children.
 Less is known about employment penalties in traditional societies, where self-selection theory is irrelevant (H’madoun, 2000) because women are not as free to make decisions as they are in more modern societies.
 According to Inglehart and Welzel (2005), as the level of socio-economic development increases in countries around the world, values that constrain individuals in their freedom of choice change, allowing people to take more control over their lives and develop their creative human potential.
 This means that cultural theories can be considered more appropriate in this context, as they argue that a woman can choose only from a range of behaviors affirmed by the dominant culture, and her choices are often not intended to promote her socio-economic status (Pollak & Watkins, 1993).

 Culture can also be an important factor when determining a working woman’s decision to divorce.
 Kalmijn, Loeve and Manting (2007) argue that in a culture with traditional gender norms, a woman who earns more than her husband is considered a threat to the husband’s identity as the breadwinner, increasing the odds of divorce.
 On the other hand, within modern-liberal cultures where gender roles are more egalitarian, the expectation is that a woman’s economic independence is not a threat to her marriage; on the contrary, it decreases the odds of divorce.
-In line with these theories the findings show that the odds to divorce are higher among economically independent women.
+Findings show that the odds of divorce are higher among economically independent women.

 Such theories cannot be used to explain the choices of women who live in traditional-patriarchal cultures.
-In such a culture, even economically independent women need marriage and the family as protection (Fogiel-Bijaoui 2017; Kandiyoti 1988).
+In such a culture, even economically independent women need marriage and the family as protection (Fogiel-Bijaoui 2017; Kandiyoti 1988; Barakat, 2015).
 In a patriarchal society, the family is a fundamentally important institution that stands at the center of a woman’s life.
 That means that women will be less willing to give up on having a family, even though the family also functions as a framework of control and supervision (Fogiel-Bijaoui 2016).